kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

 ## Conclusion

 * Surprising variety in basic type across languages.
-* More care required in C/C++ than some other lanugages for integer maths.
+* More care required in C/C++ than some other languages for integer maths.
 * Understanding variable size is important particularly if values are likely to exceed.
 * Enlarging variables on existing code - care with:
   * math operations,